Emergence of Complex Web Structures: Quantitative tests on generated fields

 By construction, \(\Delta f(\delta)=0\) where the isotropic branch remains preferred, while \(\Delta f(\delta)<0\) marks the density range in which anisotropy lowers the effective coarse-grained free-energy cost.
 In this sense, the fitted threshold \(\delta_c\) identifies the onset of anisotropic activation, whereas the later and more visible separation between \(f_{\min}\) and \(f_{\rm iso}\) reflects the increasing magnitude of the free-energy advantage at higher density.

 The restricted fits shown in Figure \ref{fig:landa-ginzburg-fits} indicate that the onset of anisotropic activation depends on the operator used to define the coarse-grained anisotropy.
 For the \(k^{-2}\) level, associated with the tidal-field contraction \(\nabla_{ij}\nabla^{-2}\delta\), the fitted threshold is \(\delta_c\simeq 0.2\), implying that anisotropic clustering becomes relevant already at moderate overdensity and is clearly established by \(1+\delta\sim 2\)--\(3\).
 For the \(k^{0}\) level, associated with the curvature contraction \(\nabla_{ij}\delta\), the threshold shifts to \(\delta_c\simeq 10.4\), so that a strong anisotropic preference appears only later, around \(1+\delta\sim 10\).
-In this sense, the tidal field detects the onset of anisotropic organization earlier than the local curvature of the density field.
-This ordering is not accidental from the viewpoint of the framework.
-Since the \(k^{-2}\) operator probes a broader nonlocal environment, it is expected to register coherent anisotropic forcing earlier than the more local curvature operator, which responds most strongly only once collapse has become sharper and more nonlinear.
-This hierarchy is intuitively consistent with the physical roles of the two operators.
-The tidal field is nonlocal and encodes anisotropic environmental forcing over larger scales, so it registers the departure from isotropic clustering earlier.
-The density-curvature field is more local and therefore reacts more strongly only once collapse has progressed far enough to generate sharper, high-density structures.
+In this sense, the tidal field detects the onset of anisotropic organization earlier than the local curvature of the density field. { This ordering is consistent with the physical roles of the two operators: the \(k^{-2}\) tidal operator probes a broader nonlocal environment and therefore registers coherent anisotropic forcing earlier, whereas the local density-curvature operator responds most strongly only after collapse has generated sharper, high-density structures. }

 A more detailed web-environment decomposition of the conditional anisotropy curves is presented in Appendix~\ref{app:fitting}.
 These results show that the density--anisotropy relation is strongly environment dependent: the clearest and most extended activated branches are found in sheets and filaments, while knots and voids display less regular behavior, especially at higher hierarchical order.
 The numerical fits should be understood as a phenomenological realization of the general coarse-grained argument, not as its origin: the expectation of a thresholded anisotropic branch follows already from the Landau form itself.